Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking: Ninja Codes

-The second set of noise functions is applied to images passed on to the region detector (i.e., images intended to mimic real-world scenes with Ninja Codes attached to surfaces), to simulate perturbations resulting from the camera capture process.
-We again apply a randomized color shift to the images (details are identical to the earlier operation), followed by Gaussian blur (with kernel size randomly chosen from 1, 3, 5, and 7 pixels), Gaussian noise (with $\sigma$ sampled from uniform distribution $[0, 0.2]$), and JPEG compression (with random Q value).
-Unlike \cite{tancik2020}, we do not apply any geometric transformations as part of the noise functions.
-This is because the method by which we extract cover images from each training image (discussed in section 3.1) already ensures robustness to both perspective warp and rotation, and adding such operations here would be redundant.
+CAMERA NOISE.
+The second set of noise functions is applied to images given as input to the region detector, and is intended to simulate perturbations arising from the camera capture process.
+We again perform a randomized color shift (details are identical to the earlier operation), followed by Gaussian blur (with kernel size chosen from 1, 3, 5, and 7px), Gaussian noise (with $\sigma$ sampled from uniform distribution $[0, 0.2]$), and random-quality JPEG compression.